sonukuldeep/explore-three-js/chapters/lights.md

 It is a special light for creating natural lighting.

 ### Ambient light
 It is the most basic light, which illuminates the whole scene equally.
-Light is spread equally in all directions and distances, so it cannot cast shadows.
-Ambient light affects all lit objects in the scene equally, and it adds color to the object's material.
+Light is spread equally in all directions and distances, so it __cannot cast shadows__.
+Ambient light affects all lit objects in the scene equally, and it __adds color__ to the object's material.
 ```js
 const light = THREE.AmbientLight(color, intensity)
 ```